-One of the greatest signs of whether the spirit of obedience reigns in a community, is to consider how they speak of the pope.
-It is easy to criticize others, and to act like our own popes, thinking we have all the answers.
-It is far more difficult to practice reverence and respect in regards to others (though, regarding the greatest office on this earth, it really should be).
-In this way, fidelity to the pope is the first mark of an authentic religious community, without it, the community becomes like a sheep without a shepard; lost, without a direction, and subject to the wolves.
+One of the greatest signs of whether the spirit of obedience reigns in a community, is how they speak of the Holy Father, who, in a certain sense, is superior of all superiors---having universal authority over the whole Church (though most orders do not report directly to him unless they are of pontifical rite).
 As the vicar of Christ on earth, the pope's authority is supreme, even if he is contradicted by all the bishops of the world.
 As Lumen Gentium stated; "the Roman Pontiff, by reason of his office as Vicar of Christ, and as pastor of the entire Church has full, supreme, and universal power over the whole Church, a power which he can always exercise unhindered."
 The first Vatican council even anathematized any Catholic who says that the pope does not have absolute power over the Church.
-It is thus important to observe whether a community speaks well of the Holy Father or not.
-Any negative detractions should immediately be suspect, even (and especially) if the current reigning pope might do things that confuse some people or even cause scandal.
-Far be it for a Catholic to act like a secular and jump on the bandwagon of criticism.
-One would hope that faithful Catholics would posses the barest minimum degree of humility to let their speech be only for the building up of the body of Christ.

 II.
 Love of the Holy Eucharist.

 The Church teaches that the Eucharist is the "source and summit of the Christian life" (CCC, 1324).
 The saints have said that the daily life of a religious can be divided into two parts, 1) the preparation for Holy Communion, and 2) thanksgiving after Holy Communion.
 It is thus that a religious lives each day, with the Eucharist as its cornerstone.
 When visiting a community, then, it is important to observe how Our Lord is treated in the tabernacle.
 Saint Maximilian Kolbe was fond of making many brief visits to the Blessed Sacrament through the day.
 Saint Faustina would also pause to greet Our Lord in the Blessed Sacrament.
-This will be a sign of prayerful hearts that are Eucharistic-centered.
+This is be a sign of prayerful hearts that are Eucharistic-centered.
 One might also observe the reverence, silence, and recollection displayed before the tabernacle, or whether the community has periods of meditation before the Blessed Sacrament, or daily Adoration.
 A holy community will be able to quickly and easily enter into a prayerful state upon entering the chapel, even following recreation.
-(The holier a soul is, the easier it is to enflame one's heart with love in prayer, even amidst the greatest exterior distractions).
+(The holier a soul is, the easier it is to enter into prayer and recollection, even amidst exterior distractions).

 III.
 Devotion to Mary.

 He who loves God, also loves what God loves.
 And there is no being in creation more loved that His very masterpiece, the Blessed Virgin Mary.
 In this sense, devotion to Mary is not an option, but a necessity for all Christians.
-Pope John Paul II once said that Our Lady is of such primary importance, that She is in a way first above Peter (in moral hierarchy).
+Pope John Paul II once said that Our Lady's superiority is above even Saint Peter (not in ecclesial hierarchy, but in moral hierarchy).
 The Church teaches that Mary is our Mother, Advocate, Mediatrix of all grace, and Co-Redemptrix.
 In many ways, She is the best kept secret of the saints.
 Saint Louis De Montfort once stated that the holiness of the saints in the end times will far surpass the holiness of the saints of old; and it will be due to the fact that Our Lady will become more known and loved.
 Mary is the who is able to most quickly and easily raise a soul to the heights of sanctity, formed in the image of Her Divine Son.
 Saint Teresa of the Andes constantly asked Our Lady to give her Her heart, saying; "With this treasure I will have everything, given that in it is Jesus and all the virtues".
 Saint Louis De Montfort once said; "One of the greatest reasons why the Holy Spirit does not do astounding wonders in our souls, is because He doesn't find sufficiently great union with His spouse."
 Saint Montfort even suggested that the demons fear Mary more than even Jesus Christ Himself.
 Why?
 Because while Jesus is God, Mary is a mere human elevated above all the angels in heaven, which wounds his pride more than anything else.
 Mary's status it thus a greater triumph against the pride of Lucifer.
 It is thus that a good community will possess a deep devotion to Our Lady, which will be evident in their daily prayers, rule, and constitutions.